George M. Whitesides: Awards and achievements

 More recently, George Whitesides received the 2009 Dreyfus Prize in the Chemical Sciences from The Camille and Henry Dreyfus Foundation on September 30, 2009, for his creation of new materials that have significantly advanced the field of chemistry and its societal benefits.
 In November 2009, he was recipient of the Reed M. Izatt and James J. Christensen Lectureship.
 Also in 2009, George Whitesides was awarded the 2009 Benjamin Franklin Medal in Chemistry by The Franklin Institute in Philadelphia, for his pioneering chemical research in molecular self-assembly and innovative nanofabrication techniques that have resulted in rapid, inexpensive fabrication of ultra small devices.

 He received the Othmer Gold Medal for outstanding contributions to progress in chemistry and science in 2010.
 He was awarded the F. A. Cotton Medal for Excellence in Chemical Research of the American Chemical Society in 2011.
 In 2011 he also received the King Faisal International Prize in Chemistry.
 In 2013 he was awarded the IRI Medal alongside Robert S. Langer.
 In 2013 he gave the inaugural Patrusky Lecture.
 In 2017, he was awarded the Lifetime Achievement award by Xconomy.
 In 2022 he received the Kavli Prize in Nanosciences.

+In 2015, he received an honorary doctorate from the University of Bath.

 Personal life

 Whitesides and his wife, Barbara, have two sons, George T. and Ben.
 George Thomas Whitesides was CEO of Virgin Galactic, a firm developing commercial space vehicles.
+In 2024, George was elected to Congress from 27th district of California after defeating three-term GOP incumbent, Mike Garcia.
 Ben Whitesides is lead singer and songwriter of The Joggers, a rock band based in Portland, Oregon.